-Special considerations for validation of prenatal specimens Experience with postnatal arrays and with common and rare CNVs is important for the processing and interpretation of array results for prenatal specimens.
-For validation, a distinction should be made between cultured amniocytes and chorionic villus sampling (CVS) cells and uncultured (direct) amniocytes and villi.
-The validation performed depends on whether the platform has been previously validated for postnatal use or is new to the laboratory and whether both cultured and uncultured cells will be used.
+6.1.
+Special considerations for validation of prenatal specimens

+Experience with postnatal CMA and with common and rare CNVs is important for the processing and interpretation of array results in the prenatal setting.
+For validation, a distinction should be made between cultured amniotic fluid and chorionic villus sampling (CVS) cells and uncultured (direct) amniotic fluid and CVS cells.
+The validation depends on whether the platform has been previously validated for postnatal use or is new to the laboratory and whether both cultured and uncultured cells will be used.
+Both cultured and uncultured amniotic fluid and CVS should be included in the test validation, especially if the laboratory plans to perform CMA analysis on all these sample types.